Researchers use AI and simulation to optimize ride-sharing earnings

 Achieving stable pay for drivers on Uber, Lyft, and other ride-sharing services is a challenge, owing to the conflicting interests of drivers, passengers, and the platforms themselves.
 But all three could benefit from improved response times and supply utilization across a city.
-In a paper, researchers at Boston University describe an approach to coordination within ride-sharing fleets that leverages a framework and reinforcement learning environment.
+In a paper, researchers at Boston University describe a ride-sharing coordination approach that leverages a framework and reinforcement learning environment.
 In experiments, they demonstrate it’s possible to fairly maximize driver earnings without compromising the rider’s experience.

 To achieve welfare objectives, like a living wage for gig workers, economists tend to rely on dynamic pricing mechanisms that stifle excess demand while resolving supply-demand imbalances in specific neighborhoods.
-But when applied to ride-sharing, these mechanisms can have discriminatory effects on drivers, as well as riders.
-The coauthors’ alternative — a “need-based” coordination framework — provides “envy-free” recommendations, meaning drivers at the same location and time have no reason to envy each other’s earnings.
+When applied to ride-sharing, however, these mechanisms can have discriminatory effects on drivers and riders.
+The coauthors’ alternative — a “need-based” coordination framework — provides “envy-free” recommendations, meaning drivers working at the same location and time have no reason to envy each other’s earnings.

 The framework sprung from the observation that drivers typically act independently and instances of supply-demand imbalances in a city are usually restricted to particular neighborhoods.
-The coupling of supply and demand can help companies learn when and where the drivers need to coordinate.
+The coupling of supply and demand can help companies learn when and where drivers need to coordinate.
 To support that goal, the framework combines reinforcement learning algorithms with combinatorial techniques constrained by the number of supply-imbalanced neighborhoods.

 For the sake of simulation, the framework divides cities into sets of non-overlapping zones, with time advancing in steps and drivers traveling between zones to pick up and drop off passengers.
 For carrying a passenger from one zone to another, drivers earn a reward that includes their earnings minus costs like gas and regular vehicle maintenance.
 At each time step, drivers who aren’t currently on a trip can choose one of two actions:

-- To wait, which involves waiting for a passenger in the current zone.
+- Waiting, which involves waiting for a passenger in the current zone.
 If successful, it can lead to a trip to another zone for which the driver earns a reward.
 But when the number of drivers choosing to wait in a zone exceeds the demand of the zone at a particular time, an unsuccessful wait might occur for which the driver doesn’t earn a reward.

-- To relocate, which involves relocating without a passenger from one zone to another.
+- Relocating, which involves relocating without a passenger from one zone to another.
 Drivers incur a cost for this.

-The researchers’ model takes this into account with a policy that tells drivers the best action they can take in every zone at each time step.
-For example, when two drivers compete for a single ride from an origination zone to a destination, one of the two driver gets the ride, gets paid, and ends at the destination after some travel time.
+The researchers’ model alerts drivers to the best action they can take in every zone at each time step.
+For example, when two drivers are competing for a single ride from an origination zone, one of them gets the rider, gets paid, and ends at the destination.
+The other is given an alternate suggestion.

 To evaluate the model, the coauthors built a digital environment within Gym, OpenAI’s toolkit for developing and comparing reinforcement learning algorithms.
 To train it, they allowed virtual drivers to repeatedly interact in the form of a city’s ride demand data: